gremlin-softworks/soft/docs/readme.md

      }
 }
 ```
 While listing modules here allows for aliases, modules may be loaded without being listed here, but a relative path to the scriptPath must be provided then in the module references when creating a app, proto or singleton.
 However any '.js' or '.mjs' may be omitted arbitarily in the module references.
-In the config the extension be present.
+In the config the extension must be present.
 Loading modules outside the scriptPath is not possible.
 Default ```scriptPath``` is the baseUrl property of the calling app.

 Fragments should be declared with selector and relative path.